solidpixel/solidpixel.github.io/_posts/2021-03-06-astc-compared-redux.md

 Nearly all of the images using `-fast` are worse image quality than ITC's slow profile, with an average loss of 0.45 dB, and a peak loss of 1.1 dB.
 These are quite large deficits, so for this one ITC would remain the better choice, despite the speed advantage of astcenc.
+(It's worth noting that you could try to use the new tunable quality parameter for astcenc to try and dial the quality back up, for some lost performance.
+You're no longer bound by the fixed presets).

 ![asctenc 2.5 vs ITC 6x6 blocks]({{ "../../../assets/images/astcispc2/14-2.5-vs-itc-rel-6x6.png" | relative_url }}){:.center-image}

 The good news is that the comparison with astcenc `-medium` remains true, and we can see that for a similar slowdown (just under half the speed), you get an average improvement of 0.5 dB.
+Not as large as before, but still a very visible improvement that's worth aiming for.

 ![asctenc 2.5 vs ITC 6x6 blocks]({{ "../../../assets/images/astcispc2/15-2.5-vs-itc-rel2-6x6.png" | relative_url }}){:.center-image}